 - Clinician’s name, title, license/certification credentials, phone/fax number, address, signature and date(s) of treatment

 - Clinical interview to include relevant historical information (medical, developmental, educational, and psychosocial)

 - Statement of presenting problems as well as a history of student’s presenting attentional symptoms

-- Evidence of current impact that significantly impair functioning in two or more life activities, inparticular the academic setting
+- Evidence of current impact that significantly impairs functioning in two or more life activities, in particular, the academic setting

-- Assessment data that supports or refutes a diagnosis of ADHD; rule out of alternative diagnoses or explanations
+- Assessment data that supports or refutes a diagnosis of ADHD (i.e., rule out alternative diagnoses or explanations)

 - Interpretative summary of all instruments and procedures used to assess for ADHD.
 Relevant testing information must be provided that demonstrates the current impact of ADHD on the individual’s academic functioning.
 It is not acceptable to diagnose on the basis of a single test, checklist/rating scales, a clinical interview, or response to medication alone.

-- A specific statement explaining that the student is diagnosed as having ADHD with sub-type and accompanying DSM-IV-TR criteria are required.
-Individuals who exhibit general problems with organization, test anxiety, memory and concentration alone do not fit the diagnostic criteria for ADHD.
+- A specific statement explaining that the student is diagnosed as having ADHD with sub-type and accompanying DSM-IV-TR criteria is required.
+Individuals who exhibit general problems with organization, test anxiety, memory, and concentration alone do not fit the diagnostic criteria for ADHD.